- Report Published -

 |Department of Criminal Justice Services; Crime Prevention Unit|

 |HJR 617 (Regular Session, 1993)|

 |During the 1993 General Assembly session, Delegate Jean W. Cunningham patroned HJR 617.
-The resolution called for the C rime Commission to oversee a Department of Criminal Justice Services (DCJS) study of a possible Safer by Design Community Program, a proposed program to recognize communities utilizing crime prevention strategies to improve the quality of community life.|
+The resolution called for the Crime Commission to oversee a Department of Criminal Justice Services (DCJS) study of a possible Safer By Design Community Program, a proposed program to recognize communities utilizing crime prevention strategies to improve the quality of community life.|

 The study of Safer By Design was proposed to Delegate Cunningham and the Governor's Commission on Violent Crime by the Virginia Crime Prevention Association (VCPA).
-The concept of Safer by Design is modeled after the Certified Business Community Program, sponsored by the Department of Economic Development (DED).
+The concept of Safer By Design is modeled after the Certified Business Community Program, sponsored by the Department of Economic Development (DED).
 The DED program assists localities in attracting new industries based on implementing a set of community programs and services deemed to be conducive to attracting new business.
 Safer By Design would similarly recognize communities implementing a combination of crime prevention programs and practices.